IanStorm/my-home-android/README.md

-# my-home-android
+# My Home - Android 📱

+Garage project for **private purposes**.
-Non-public configuration for all Android devices in my home.
+Centralizes and simplifies setup for Android devices in my home.